Marklogic-retired/marklogic-data-hub/_pages/upgrade/upgrade-to-4_1_x-tab-DHF300204to410.md

     - Copies some settings from the old configuration files to the new ones. <!-- TODO: What are these settings? -->

-- {% include_relative conref-remark-hubupdate-verbose.md %}
+- {% include conrefs/conref-remark-hubupdate-verbose.md %}

 - You might need to update your custom plugins for the flows as follows.